JoeNatan30/ConnectingPoints/README.md

  If you have another Nvidia architecture that not correspont with the one in cmake, please modify **cmake parameters**

- then add this line at the begining of the ".bashrc" (linux)
+ then add this line at the beginning of the ".bashrc" (linux)
  ```
  export CUDA_PATH=/usr/local/cuda
  export LD_LIBRARY_PATH=$CUDA_PATH/lib64:$LD_LIBRARY_PATH